michalc/OpenTTDLab/README.md

 ### Fetching AIs

-The `ais` parameter of `run_experiment` configures which AIs will run, how their code will be located, their names, and what parameters will be passed to each of them when they start.
+The `ais` parameter of `run_experiments` configures which AIs will run, how their code will be located, their names, and what parameters will be passed to each of them when they start.
 In more detail, the `ais`  parameter must be an iterable of the return value of any of the the following 4 functions.

 > [!IMPORTANT]
 > The `ai_name` argument passed to each of the following functions must exactly match the name of the corresponding AI as published.
 If it does not match, the AI will not be started.

 > [!IMPORTANT]
-> The return value of each of the following is opaque: it should not be used in client code, other than by passing into `run_experiment` as part of the `ais` parameter.
+> The return value of each of the following is opaque: it should not be used in client code, other than by passing into `run_experiments` as part of the `ais` parameter.

 #### `bananas_ai(unique_id, ai_name, ai_params=())`